Women in ancient and imperial China: Qing dynasty

-Biographies of citizens of merit recognized women for what the writers judged to be moral achievements, such as committing suicide to avoid rape, never marrying in order to uphold filial piety, being widowed before the age of 30 and remaining a widow for more than 20 years.
+Biographies of citizens of merit recognized women for what the writers judged to be moral achievements, such as committing suicide to avoid rape, never marrying in order to uphold filial piety, or being widowed before the age of 30 and remaining a widow for more than 20 years.
 Even in these biographies, however, the women's names are rarely given.
 While the Ming authority approved of widow chastity, it was in the Qing period that it was officially promoted, with the practice described by a historian as a "bureaucratic tool of moral reform".
 To promote female chastity in every community, the government asked local leaders to nominate exemplary women and submit their biographies.
 If the woman was proven to fit the description of a "chaste widow", her family would receive a personal commendation written by the emperor or a chastity arch would be erected in her community memorializing her.
-From 1644-1736, approximately 6,870 women in the Jiangnan region received such honours.
+From 1644 to 1736, approximately 6,870 women in the Jiangnan region received such honours.
 Numerous chastity and filial arches (節孝坊) were constructed in communities all over China.
 In contrast to the Ming period, however, the Qing actively discouraged the practice of young widows committing suicide on their husband's death (尋死 (xúnsǐ)).
 Critics of the practice argued that such deaths were usually inspired more by despair than loyalty to the deceased husband, caused by the threat of remarriage, abusive in-laws, etc. Qing law also gave fathers absolute authority over their daughters, including the ability to kill them for behavior they considered shameful, however, a man was forbidden from selling either his wives, concubines or unmarried daughters.

+Wifely devotion by suicide was honoured.
+Peking Gazette 1874 mentions that a widow, aged 24, committed suicide after her husband, a magistrate, fell seriously ill during a thief-taking expedition.
+She attempted to save him by offering her flesh for medicine and praying, but when he died, she fasted and ultimately swallowed gold leaf.
+Her act of "self-devotion" was officially honoured with permission for the erection of a memorial tablet.

 The Qing government praised demonstrations of virtue and, to prove their commitment to morality, discouraged officials and scholars from visiting courtesans.
 The developed academic and literary circles cultivated during the Ming by courtesans, like Dong Xiaowan and Liu Rushi, thus declined and, as the Qing stopped regulating prostitutes, large numbers of privately owned brothels appeared.
 Some of the more expensive brothels had women of the courtesan tradition, who could sing, dance, and entertain their clients.

+Women did walk on the roads.
+And sometimes they got kidnapped.
+A memorial in Peking Gazette 1877 talks about a noted kidnapper of Wanling district who abducted women and girls for sale at a constant price.
+He was apprehended for abduction of a woman walking on the road and severely injuring her sister with a sword, who attempted a rescue.
+The kidnapper was executed, and accomplices were being sought.